Villavu/Simba/Doc/sphinx/whysimba.rst

 ~~~~~~~~~~~~~~~

 Simba is well documented.
 (You're looking the documentation right now...)
-There is still stuff left to document but overall the documentation is pretty
+There is still a lot left to document but overall the documentation is pretty
 good.